-The project will result in a number of touring films, exhibitions, an accompanying suite of child led films, education packs (for primary and secondary schools), a media-rich website and a mobile app.
+The project will result in a number of touring films, exhibitions, an accompanying suite of child led films, education packs (for primary and secondary schools), and a media-rich website.

-Working with Herefordshire Libraries, images will be scanned and made accessible via the Herefordshire Histories website.
-Topics will include: Hop-picking, Hereford Football Club, Mayfair, Fownhope Heart of Oak celebrations and Derek Evans Photographic Studio 1950-80s.
+Working with Herefordshire Libraries and Archives, images will be scanned and made accessible via the Herefordshire Histories website.
+Topics will include: Hop-picking, Hereford Football Club, May Fair, Fownhope Heart of Oak celebrations and Derek Evans Photographic Studio 1950-80s.

 “The archive (…) could become a fantastic resource for a wide range of interests in social history, politics, culture, farming and rural life amongst others.”
 Independent report on Derek Evans’ archive by Russell Roberts 2009